PPKFS/yaifl/lit/foundations/cabal.md

     , cleff
     , cleff-plugin
     , time
-    -- to remove
-    , hspec
-    -- to remove
 ```

-I still have no idea why the first 3 of these aren't in `base`. `solitude` is my personal prelude, which is
+I still have no idea why the first 4 of these aren't in `base`. `solitude` is my personal prelude, which is
 mostly re-exports of the excellent [relude](https://hackage.haskell.org/package/relude) alternative prelude and
 also some `optics`-lens things.